the-turing-way/the-turing-way/book/website/collaboration/leadership.md

 This is called leadership and these people are leaders.
 Specifically, in the context of open source/science and community projects, we call this phenomenon 'Open Leadership'.
-This is also applicable to data science and research communities and collaborations more broadly.
+This is also applicable to data science, research communities and collaborations more broadly.

-In formal terms, leadership is defined as **specific skills** "encompassing the ability of **an individual or organization to lead** or guide other individuals, teams, or entire organizations." (source: [Wikipedia](https://en.wikipedia.org/wiki/Leadership)).
+In formal terms, leadership is defined as **specific skills** "encompassing the ability of **an individual or organisation to lead** or guide other individuals, teams, or entire organisations." (source: [Wikipedia](https://en.wikipedia.org/wiki/Leadership)).
 Open leaders might not necessarily be the same people who have formal authority or the title of institutional leaders.
 Nonetheless, open leaders work towards facilitating an environment that empowers others to collaborate equitably, identify shared challenges, develop shared goals and address them with a shared sense of agency.
 In the long term, their work contributes to the success of projects and institutional goals and hence should be rewarded with formal titles, recognitions and positive culture change.